-Examinees will receive a percent correct score for the total test in addition to the percent correct scores for the subtests.
-The percent correct score is the percentage of items answered correctly, rounded to the nearest one-tenth percent.
+In addition to subtest scores, examinees will receive a total percent correct score (percentage of items answered correctly).
 An acceptable level of performance must be achieved on the total score to pass the examination.
-The passing standards are not norm-referenced; there is no predefined passing rate for any group of examinees.
+The standards are not norm-referenced; there is no predefined passing rate for any group of examinees.